WHAT IS BOTULINUM TOXIN?

-Botulinum Toxin (BTX) is a type of purified protein produced by Clostridium botulinum bacterium.
-It is very safe and is injected into facial muscles in very tiny amounts during treatment.
-It has been used for over 25 years successfully in the cosmetic industry, as well as being effectively used for treatment of strabismus (cross-eye) and bleharospasm (lid spasm) since the early eighties.
+Botulinum Toxin (BTX) is a purified protein produced by the Clostridium botulinum bacterium.
+It is very safe and is injected into facial muscles in tiny amounts during treatment.
+It has been used for over 25 years successfully in the cosmetic industry, as well as being effectively used for the treatment of strabismus (cross-eye) and blepharospasm (lid spasm) since the early eighties.

 BTX blocks the transmission of nerve impulses to the facial muscles that have been injected.
 The release of acetylcholine (responsible for transmitting electrical impulses that elicit muscle contraction) is blocked by BTX.
 This makes the muscles less active and thereby softens and smoothes the appearance of persistent lines and wrinkles, or makes them disappear altogether over time.
 It is the hyperactivity of facial expression muscles that can result in the development of deep frown lines, or simply the aging process.
 Injecting BTX into the affected area temporarily paralyzes those underlying muscles responsible.

 WHEN AND HOW LONG DOES BOTULINUM TOXIN WORK FOR?

 The initial effects of treatment become visible in 48-72 hours.
 The maximum effect is reached in about 1 to 2 weeks.
 Your facial expression will become softer and more relaxed but by no means mask-like.
 The overall result is very natural.